View of the skyline in Downtown Miami

 For a unique way to explore Miami’s stunning skyline, hop on the Metromover, an automated tram that glides effortlessly through the heart of the city.
 This charming little tram system travels along elevated tracks at the base of towering skyscrapers, providing a bird’s-eye view of the vibrant city below.

 The tram is free, so you can take a ride ”in the clouds” without paying anything.
-We recommend the blue route “Inner Loop”.
+I recommend you to take the blue route “Inner Loop“.
 It is a short route, of about 10-15 minutes, in which you practically make a loop, which is why you will descend to where you left off.
 And the ride is pretty cool.

 One of the best parts of the Metromover experience is its convenience.
 It connects key areas like Downtown Miami, the Brickell financial district, and Bayside Marketplace, making it an easy way to navigate the city without the hassle of traffic or parking fees.
 Plus, with multiple stations, you can hop on and off at your leisure, exploring the shops, restaurants, and attractions that catch your eye.